 8. Healthy Habits

 I have a ritual before I begin to cook.
-I learned this from Dot, but it makes total sense.
+I learned this from Dot my mom, but it makes total sense.
 I brush my shirt, shoulders, and back.
 I pull back my hair and make sure there are no strands hanging loose.
 I brush my jeans, apron or anything else I am wearing.
 Then I wash my hands for at least 20 seconds all the way up to my elbows.
 When I am sure I am clean, I begin cooking.

 What I learned: Ritual is good.
 It keeps a person on the right track.
-I know with confidence that my food with be particle free.
+I know with confidence that my food will be particle free.
 If I have a very clean “out of the laundry” baseball hat, I wear that too.

 9. Grace Under Pressure